-Completing the process in the worksheet will also make it easier for you to higher an editor when you're ready.
-You'll be able to show them exactly what you're looking for and it can help you get better work faster and at better total prices.
-You'll spend less on redos and you can hire someone who is good with following instructions vs. someone who charges premium rates because of their creativity.
+Completing the process in the worksheet will also make it easier for you to hire an editor when you're ready.
+You'll be able to show them exactly what you're looking for, and it can help you get better, work faster, and at better total prices.
+You'll spend less on redos, and you can hire someone who is good with following instructions vs. someone who charges premium rates because of their creativity.

 Here are a few tools that will make the process easier.

 Thumbnail Downloader - Extract The Thumbnail From Any Video.
 But make sure you don't copy the thumbnails exactly.
 Learn how to make a great thumbnail, either yourself or outsourced, and your click through rate will thank you.

 Rev - Upload videos and get full text transcriptions of them.
 If you really wanna break down the scripts people are using (it is a big part of their success after all).
 It does cost about $1.25 per minute of transcriptions.